Jaco26/npr-scraper-api/README.md

 # National Public Headlines

-With this project, I aim to create a database, updated multiple times/day, to store page-position as well as headline text and data for each article headline on www.npr.org and make it accessible through REST API endpoints.
+With this project, I aim to create a database, updated multiple times/day, to store page-position as well as headline text and data for each article headline data from www.npr.org and make it accessible through REST API endpoints.

 ### Prerequisits for running locally:
 * Node.js